TeamMETISSE/METISSE/docs/source/using_custom_input_tracks.md

 # Using custom input tracks

 METISSE can use any set of stellar tracks computed with different stellar evolution codes.
+The only requirements are:
-The only requirement is that these tracks should converted to the equivalent evolutionary point (EEP) format before use in METISSE.
+1. The tracks should be converted to the equivalent evolutionary point (EEP) format before use in METISSE.
+2. The tracks should contain the columns listed in [](#essential-columns).

 In EEP format, significant evolutionary points such as the zero-age main sequence (ZAMS) or terminal-age main sequence (TAMS) occur at the same line number across each file.
 Stellar tracks can be easily converted to EEP format using code packages such as [ISO](https://github.com/aarondotter/iso).
 Important details about these tracks, such as their metallicity value, file structure, and names of certain major columns should also be provided through the inlists `metallicity_controls` and `format_controls`.